gridai/grid-docs/docs/features/datastores/creating-datastores.md

 # Create Datastores

+Datastores can be created from any file type and also accept HTTP URL's and S3 URLS.

 ## Small datasets

 You can use the UI to create datastores for datasets smaller than 1GB (files or folder).